RanaMahadAhmer/BusinessCard/README.md

-# android
+# Business Card

-A flutter project which presents a static Business Card od the author of this project.
+A flutter project which presents a static Business Card of the author of this project.